Rexus752/Minesweeper/README.md

 # Minesweeper
-A simple Minesweeper I coded for a school project
+Simple Minesweeper for a school project